 Learn more about treatment options that may lead to mesothelioma remission below.

-Surgery is the best option to achieve mesothelioma remission.
-During mesothelioma surgery, the surgeon will remove the cancer that lines the organs and may incorporate chemotherapy or radiation therapy to increase the odds of remission.
+Surgery is arguably the best option to achieve mesothelioma remission.
+During mesothelioma surgery, the surgeon will remove the cancer that lines the organs.

 Some common mesothelioma surgeries include:

-- Cytoreduction With HIPEC: Peritoneal mesothelioma surgery to remove the cancerous lining of the abdomen and any surrounding tumors.
-The area is then covered in heated intraperitoneal chemotherapy (HIPEC) to kill remaining cells not removed through surgery.
+- Cytoreduction with HIPEC: Peritoneal mesothelioma surgery to remove the cancerous lining of the abdomen and any surrounding tumors.
+The surgery site is then bathed in heated intraperitoneal chemotherapy (HIPEC) to kill leftover cells not removed through surgery.

-- Extrapleural Pneumonectomy (EPP): Pleural mesothelioma surgery to remove the cancerous lung and any affected surrounding tissue.
+- Extrapleural pneumonectomy (EPP): Pleural mesothelioma surgery to remove the cancerous lung and any nearby tissue.
 This is often combined with chemotherapy to make remission more likely.

-- Pleurectomy/Decortication (P/D): Pleural mesothelioma surgery to remove cancerous lung lining and any tumors on the surface of the lung.
-Surgeons may often combine the P/D with intraoperative radiation to destroy remaining mesothelioma cells.
+- Pleurectomy with decortication (P/D): Pleural mesothelioma surgery to remove the cancerous lining of the lung (pleura) and any mesothelioma tumors on the surface of the lung.
+Neither lung is removed, unlike in an EPP.
+Surgeons may often combine the P/D with radiation to destroy remaining mesothelioma cells.

-If you have been diagnosed with mesothelioma, your doctor can see which surgery (if any) will be right for you.
+If you have been diagnosed with mesothelioma, your doctor can see which surgery (if any) may help you achieve remission.

-Although individual treatment methods can help some patients increase their life expectancy, many mesothelioma specialists will try to achieve more favorable results through multimodal therapy.
+Although individual treatment methods can help some patients achieve remission, many mesothelioma specialists use multimodal therapy for best results.

-Multimodal therapy is the combination of more than one type of treatment and has been found to improve survival rates and quality of life for patients.
-Doctors will use a combination of surgery, chemotherapy, radiation therapy, and more to help patients reach remission.
+Multimodal therapy is the combination of more than one type of treatment and has been found to improve mesothelioma survival rates and quality of life for patients.
+Doctors can use a combination of surgery, chemotherapy, radiation therapy, and more to help patients reach remission.